Canon M100 vs Fujifilm X-Pro1

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
+Both the M100 and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M100 or the Fujifilm X-Pro1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.